Africa calls Trump racist after 'shithole' remark

-JOHANNESBURG/LUSAKA (Reuters) - African politicians labeled U.S. President Donald Trump a racist on Friday after he was reported to have described some immigrants from Africa and Haiti as coming from “shithole” countries.
+JOHANNESBURG/LUSAKA (Reuters) - African politicians labelled U.S. President Donald Trump a racist on Friday after he was reported to have described some immigrants from Africa and Haiti as coming from “shithole” countries.

 Sources told Reuters on Thursday that Trump had questioned why the United States would want immigrants from “shithole countries” like Haiti and some African countries during a briefing on draft immigration legislation.

-Trump denied on Friday using such derogatory language, but he had already been widely condemned in many African countries and by international rights organizations.
+Trump denied on Friday using such derogatory language, but he had already been widely condemned in many African countries and by international rights organisations.

 “Ours is not a shithole country and neither is Haiti or any other country in distress,” Jessie Duarte, the deputy secretary general of South Africa’s ruling African National Congress told reporters at a news conference in East London.